Restaurants

 335 N. Gilbert Road, Gilbert

 The giant outdoor space at O.H.S.O.
-Brewery + Distillery’s downtown Gilbert location is technically a neighborhood park, but it’s also Phoenix New Times’ Best Beer Garden.
+Brewery + Distillery’s downtown Gilbert location is technically a neighborhood park, but it was also crowned Phoenix New Times’ Best Beer Garden.
 While we’ve seen some packed parks in our day, this one takes the cake, with a massive theater-like screen for airing sports and movies, a dog run and an arcade area.
 Grab one of the Adirondack chairs on the lawn or reserve one of the cabanas that flank The Park for your group – each is shaded and has seating and TVs for your own private viewing party.

 There’s no shortage of screens to watch the game at Lookout Tavern.